FrDeamon/logger-extra-bundle/README.md

             channels: [request, security, app, php]
 ```

-With this example of monolog config, you can config the bundle to only add extra info on `default_info` handler.
+With this example of monolog config, you can config this bundle to only add extra info on `default_info` handler.

 ```
 deamon_logger_extra: